white-and-red houses

 My Fundrise iPO positions

 I get this is a long-term investment, so this is understandable to a degree.
 But, my personal concern is there’s not enough transparency with Fundrise around the strategic direction of the organization10.
 Such as, what is the actual value of the organization?
-Will there ever be any realized gains from these investments, from strategic stance?
+Will there ever be any realized gains from these investments, from a strategic stance?
 Do they plan to operate as a private company with no vision to ever go public or sell?
 If the later is the case, I would have second guessed investing in their iPO because there is no true value in it.
 Someone on Reddit mentioned I should have “read the prospectus”, this type of info would never be in a prospectus- because there is no such thing as a prospectus for the iPO11.
-Only a subscriber agreement and again this type of info would never be in there.
+Only a subscriber agreement and again this type of info would never be in there and is not in there.
 It’s essentially an interest free loan the investor is giving to Fundrise with no guarantee of a return, except for a perceived value and the off chance there’s a liquidity event.

 Fundrise does their best to make you aware of this with the iPO.
 But, for a platform that is aiming to democratize real estate investing and targeting consumers with less capital to invest- to me this is a bit conflicting.12 I also want to point out and give credit to Fundrise for creating a separte annual letter addressed to the iPO investors.
 This started in 2021 for the 2020 year.
 I do believe these read well and does give a very high level view into the health of the Fundrise as a company.
 However, these letters tend to focus on only AUM, number of active investors, and number of employees.
 They have never mentioned revenue until the 2022 letter.
 No mention of any kind of liabilities, gross profit, or operating expenses.
 So the revenue number is a bit hard to actually interrupt by itself.13